franklin83diaz/bpsock/README.md

 To transmit several channels simultaneously, small chunks of data units are processed that are identified with a channel id.
 Each unit has a different id but the chunks that belong to a unit have the same id.

 Each channel has at least two chunks, one for data and another to mark the end of the channel.
+The END DATA is a chunk with 0 data.

 ```
 TAG:  tag1
  |